avenika100/crypto_clustering/README.md

     - Add the "coin_id" column in the hover_cols parameter to identify the cryptocurrency represented by each data point.

 Answer the following question:
 * What is the impact of using fewer features to cluster the data using K-Means?
+No significant difference.